Vegan Cooking Hacks: How to Veganize Your Meals

 The unique properties of eggs can seem impossible to recreate with plant-based foods, but it is doable!

-• To make vegan scrambled eggs, use firm or silken tofu, gram flour, and turmeric to give it color.
-Heat it in a pan, breaking up the tofu with a fork to create the scrambled texture.
+• To make vegan scrambled eggs, use firm or silken tofu, chickpea flour, and turmeric to give it color.
+Heat it in a pan, breaking up the tofu with a fork to create a scrambled texture.
 Try this easy tofu scramble.

-• You can make amazing vegan omelets using gram flour and nutritional yeast, and black salt can really take it to the next level with that “eggy” flavor.
+• You can make amazing vegan omelets using chickpea flour and nutritional yeast, and black salt can really take it to the next level with that “eggy” flavor.

 • You don’t need eggs to make the perfect pancakes!
 Mashed banana and plant-based milk work just as well.
 Try these deliciously light and fluffy vegan pancakes.